Puara/GuitarAMI/docs/Module_user_guide.md

   - Primary port: first port to send OSC messages (STA and AP modes)
   - Secondary IP: second IP address to send OSC messages (STA and AP modes)
   - Secondary port: second port to send OSC messages (STA and AP modes)
 - Scan for networks: open a secondary page with the scanned networks in the area.
-This list may not be complete and it's necessary to fill the SSID (for STA mode) manually on the setup page (you can copy/paste the SSID from the scan page)
+This list may not be complete, and it's necessary to fill the SSID (for STA mode) manually on the setup page (you can copy/paste the SSID from the scan page)
-- SAVE button: click to save the surrent configuration
+- SAVE button: click to save the current configuration

 The setup page also contains extra information about the module: Current SSID, Current IP address (STA), Access Point IP, Station (STA) MAC address, Access Point MAC address, module ID (serial #), module author, Institution, and Firmware version.